To provide you with the best experience, cookies are used on this site. Find out more here.

 Itinerary Planner

-Newark Two Day Itinerary
+Newark One Day Itinerary

-Newark Two Day Itinerary
+Newark One Day Itinerary

 With one of the finest Georgian market squares in the UK, an iconic castle and two museums, there’s plenty to see and do in Newark.
-This two-day itinerary takes you to some of the most popular sites – and a couple of our favourite hidden gems - so you can get a flavour of what this historic town has to offer.
+This one-day itinerary takes you to some of the most popular sites – and a couple of our favourite hidden gems - so you can get a flavour of what this historic town has to offer.

 This useful trail gives you a handy list with everything you need to plan your trip, including travel times, addresses, and links to the listing pages to find out more about the attractions.
 To begin creating your itinerary, click the 'Add All Items to Itinerary' button and from there, you can either keep all the destinations in the pre-prepared list, or amend the itinerary by clicking on the places you are interested in.
 You can then rename, email, or print the list so it’s always to hand.
 You can also save your itinerary to view on your mobile phone and tablet.